dantas74/studies/AWS/aws-services.md

 - Analytics & Data Ingestion
     - Cloudwatch -> Monitoring system for various AWS Services based on metrics and logs
     - XRay -> Tracing Service that allows you track the entire flow of your information
+    - Kinesis -> Service of ingestion for data streams to "slow down" traffic of information
+    - Glue -> Serverless ETL Service to populate other databases
+    - EMR -> Map Reduce Service using the necessary big data solution
+    - QuickSight -> BI Service to create charts, reports and dashboards to business
+    - Athena -> Visualization Service to visualize data stored in diverse sources using SQL
+    - OpenSearch -> Search Service used to search data, fully managed by AWS
+    - Grafana -> Grafana Service with all configuration being managed by AWS
 - Machine Learning & Artificial Intelligence
+    - SageMaker -> Service that gives managed infrastructure and tools for ML models
+    - Various AI Services -> Finished AI Services for routine tasks, like image processing, text extraction etc.
 - Developer Tools
+    - Cloud9 -> Cloud based IDE, that basically produces an EC2 to write your code
+    - CodeCommit -> Git Repository managed by AWS
+    - CodeBuild -> Test and Build your code with a managed environment
+    - CodeArtifact -> Managed Repository for your build artifacts and dependencies
+    - CodeDeploy -> Service to manage your deployments of artifacts in production
+    - CodePipeline -> CI/CD tool fully integrated with other AWS services
+    - CodeGuru/DevOpsGuru -> Code Analysis Service that scans your code and make suggestions and prevents issues
 - Business Applications
+    - SES -> Email Service used for sending emails to workers of your account
+    - WorkMail -> Amazon own solution for emails
+    - HoneyCode -> No code Service for creating web and mobile apps